 Wake Forest Baptist Approach

-The treatment of movement disorders at Wake Forest Baptist Medical Center is a collaborative effort between the Departments of Neurology and Neurosurgery.
+The treatment of movement disorders like dyskinesia at Wake Forest Baptist Medical Center is a collaborative effort between the Departments of Neurology and Neurosurgery.

 Quality of life is further enhanced by the participation of physical, occupational and speech therapists and members of the Otolaryngology Department, who have special expertise in speech and swallowing difficulties.

 Surgical treatments including pallidotomy, thalamotomy and thalamic or subthalamic deep brain stimulators are a special area of expertise of the Movement Disorders Unit.